Frequently Asked Questions

 Apprentices receive an overall grade for their apprenticeship (eg pass, merit or distinction) based on their performance during the end point assessment.

 Why do some Apprenticeships no longer require the apprentice to complete a qualification?

-The new Apprenticeship Standards can only include a qualification where the qualification is required for registration, regulatory or license to practice purposes or if the apprentice would be significantly disadvantaged in the job market without a qualification.
+Apprenticeship Standards can only include a qualification where the qualification is required for registration, regulatory or license to practice purposes or if the apprentice would be significantly disadvantaged in the job market without a qualification.
 Even if a qualification is included in a standard it is considered part of ‘on-programme’ delivery and does not count towards the end point assessment.
 Apprenticeship standards are designed to deliver apprentices that are ‘work ready’ ie able to apply for a job.
 A-levels are designed to deliver students who are ‘progression ready’ ie able to apply to university or other academic courses.
 This means that an A-level student may need additional skills and training to become work ready and an apprentice may need additional skills and training to become progression ready.
-To be eligible to deliver apprenticeship training organisations must be listed on the register of apprenticeship training providers (RoATP).
+To be eligible to deliver apprenticeship training organisations must be listed on the Register of Apprenticeship Training Providers (RoATP).

 Why have the requirements for English and Maths increased?

-The Institute for Apprenticeships set the minimum requirements for all apprentices.
-The following is non-negotiable and applies to all apprentices using Apprenticeship Standards (unless they have already achieved these levels prior to starting their apprenticeship):
+The Institute for Apprenticeships and Technical Education set the minimum requirements for all apprentices.
+The following is non-negotiable and applies to all apprentices undertaking Apprenticeship Standards (unless they have already achieved these levels prior to starting their apprenticeship):

 - For level 2 Apprenticeships, apprentices must achieve level 1 English and maths (similar to a GCSE at grade D to G) and take the test for level 2 (similar to a GCSE at grade A* to C) prior to taking their end-point assessment